cmbi/SUsPECT/README.md

 ### Run the Nextflow pipeline: ORF prediction, VEP annotation and PolyPhen scores

+VEP parameters should be configured using `VEP/nf_config/vep.ini.template`.
+A custom file can be handled to the pipeline, e.g. `--vep_config custom/vep.ini`.

 To start running the Nextflow pipeline, run the following code with your input:

 ```